dongzhang84/Udacity_disaster_response/README.md

 1. **data**:

 - disaster_categories.csv and disaster_messages.csv: datasets with all categories and messages information
-- process_data.py: ETL pipeline to load, clean and save processed data into a SQL database
+- process_data.py: ETL pipeline to load, clean and save processed data into a SQLite database
-- DisasterResponse.db: the saved result as a SQLite database.
+- DisasterResponse.db: the saved SQLite database.

 2. **models**: